FreyGeospatial/leaflet_js_learning/README.md

 I am using this repo to store and version control my test leaflet code.

-Geotiffs and geojson files are not included here as of yet.
-I may add sample geojsons, although geotiffs are too large to store remotely.
+Geotiffs and geojson files are not included here as of yet, as they are too large to store remotely.
+I may add sample geojsons at a later date.

 For those interested in using this code, you should provide your own geotiffs.